María Nicolasa de Iturbide

-María Nicolasa de Iturbide y Arámburu (September 15, 1774 – October 4, 1840) was older sister of Agustín de Iturbide who received the title of Princess of Iturbide during the First Mexican Empire by the Constituent Congress.
+María Nicolasa de Iturbide y Arámburu (September 15, 1774 – October 4, 1840) was the older sister of Agustín de Iturbide who received the title of Princess of Iturbide during the First Mexican Empire by the Constituent Congress.

 The brigadier Antonio López de Santa Anna pretended the hand of the princess with the idea of becoming a serene Highness, even though he was only 30 years old and she was in her 60s.
 As soon as the Emperor realized the absurd purpose, he put an end to this activity, which would lead to a revenge by the brigadier.

 Decree

 The Sovereign Mexican Constituent Congress decreed on June 22, 1822 the following: